 The Snowshoe Foundation provides grants to support individuals and organizations within the communities that we serve, including Pocahontas, Webster, and Randolph Counties.
 Our goal is to enhance the quality of life for local children and families by supporting worthwhile charitable organizations and initiatives in the areas of:

 - The Environment

 - Projects Involving Children, Youth, and Families (our main focus area)

 We will consider funding additional types of programs that align with our mandate.
 Grants are intended to be used for purchases of goods and services such as construction, repairs, equipment, supplies, and programs.
 With your support, we are able to help develop healthier communities and instill hope in the hearts of area residents.

 As a grant recipient, you have several responsibilities:

 As part of our obligation to exercise due diligence with respect to the distribution of donated funds in the form of grants, and to maintain compliance with legal requirements, please understand that the Snowshoe Foundation may seek information from a variety of sources regarding your organization and individuals involved in your organization.

 To preserve your eligibility to receive future funding from the Snowshoe Foundation it is mandatory that you recognize and publicize Snowshoe Foundation’s support of your project.
-In your final quarterly report, include any articles, programs, pictures, media releases, signs, newsletters, etc. which specifically mention Snowshoe Foundation’s involvement with your project.
+In your final report, include any articles, programs, pictures, media releases, signs, newsletters, etc. which specifically mention Snowshoe Foundation’s involvement with your project.